Mythologos/PILA-Code/transduction/README.md

     $ bash scripts/docker-shell.bash --build

-After you have built the image once, there is no need to do so again, so afterwards you can simply run
+After you have built the image once, there is no need to do so again, so afterward you can simply run

     $ bash scripts/docker-shell.bash